Media coverage: “Keeping Palestinian food culture alive,” by Philip Cox

 One of our research assistants, Kelsey Lessard, recently published an article about the Four Stories project in The Marlet, Uvic's student newspaper.

 "Now more than ever is the time to help support small-scale food producers around the world to ensure the long-term sustainability of a secure and equitable food system.
 By working together, a new map that ensures food systems are culturally, ecologically, and economically sustainable can be drawn.
-While the movement is global, local actions can be taken, just as T’Sou-ke Nation has done, to ensure food security and a measure of food sovereignty for all future generations."
+While the movement is global, local actions can be taken, just as T’Sou-ke Nation has done, to ensure Food Security and a measure of Food Sovereignty for all future generations."

 Read the full article at https://www.martlet.ca/uvic-based-research-project-aims-to-support-global-food-sovereignty/